AlricC137/544-Project/README.md

 Large Language Models (LLMs) frequently produce fluent but factually incorrect outputs — a phenomenon known as *hallucination*.
 This project investigates a layered mitigation pipeline:

-1. **LoRA Fine-Tuning** — Parameter-efficient fine-tuning on TruthfulQA (rank 16, ~0.12–0.20% of parameters) to promote factually grounded outputs.
+1. **LoRA Fine-Tuning** — Parameter-efficient fine-tuning on TruthfulQA to promote factually grounded outputs.
 2. **Self-Consistency (SC)** — Generates 3 candidate outputs per sample and aggregates via majority voting, with lexical and semantic divergence tracking to flag uncertain predictions.
 3. **Generator-Checker Framework** — A zero-shot closed-loop setup where one model generates a response and a second model independently verifies and provides corrective feedback, allowing one round of refinement.